 A: Let’s just say about the price of a high quality acoustic grand piano.
-The full circle comes in at $60,000USD.
+The full circle with everything comes in at $60,000USD.
 If you are looking for a single section and don’t care about the stand – considerably less.
 For more info please complete our Info Request Form

 Q: Will you make something custom?